kayla-hale/Multiplex-Dynamics/README.txt

 %   num_plants: number of plants
 %   fraction_app: fraction of the plants that have pollinators (are
 %       animal-pollinated plants, hereafter referred to as "app")
-%   pnest: value used in ThÃˆbault & Fontaine (2010)'s algorithm to generate
+%   pnest: value used in Thébault & Fontaine (2010)'s algorithm to generate
 %       pollination networks (see Methods S2)
 %   NODF: nestedness of pollination network
 %   degree_heterogeneity: degree heterogeneity of pollination network